wolverinn/HEVC-CU-depths-dataset/README.md

 ### Example for loading the dataset

 Here's an example for loading the dataset in deep learning projects implemented in PyTorch.
-Find the example in ```load_example.py```
+Find the example in ```load_example.py```.
+Mind that the example is used to load 32x32 image blocks and predict 4 corresponding labels.

 ### How to use the dataset in deep learning?